Post

 ruby-version: "${{ steps.read_ruby_version.outputs.ruby_version }}"

-# Optional; this was previously set up in self-hosted to run multiple runners for CI/CD because cocoapods repos are shared directories
+# Optional, because previously when running multiple self-hosted runners for CI/CD, the cocoapods repos are shared directories

-# The problem solved is: there is a very small chance of conflicts occurring when pulling cocoapods repos during simultaneous pod installs (because the default is to use) $HOME/.cocoapods/
+# The problem solved is: there is a very small chance of conflicts when pulling cocoapods repos during simultaneous pod installs (because the default is $HOME/.cocoapods/)

 # GitHub Hosted Runner does not need this setting